 Q. Will your hair come back?

 Hair loss can be upsetting for you and your children, so it can help if the family knows what to expect and what you might do about it.

 A. “The doctor says I may lose my hair because of the chemotherapy.
 It will come back but probably will look a bit different, especially at first.
 I can wear wigs, scarves or hats until it grows back.”

-A common fear among children is that they can become radioactive by touching you after radiotherapy.
-With most types of radiotherapy, this is not possible.
+A common fear among children is that they can become radioactive by touching you after radiation therapy.
+With most types of radiation therapy, this is not possible.
 Your doctor will tell you if you need to take any precautions.

-A. “Radiotherapy is like an x-ray.
+A. “Radiation therapy is like an x-ray.
 It doesn’t hurt.
 It’s safe to touch me.”

 Q. Why do you need to rest so much?

 Children often can’t comprehend the exhaustion you may feel after treatment.
 They may resent you not doing as much with them.